thifranc/docs.wiki.raw/Admin-Guide:-Wiki-Permissions-for-Dokuwiki.md

 ### The Superuser permission model

-People marked as `Superuser` in the Liquid Home page (and automatically added to the `superuser` group in DokuWiki) are not restricted by access control lists.
+Accounts marked as `Superuser` in the Liquid Home page (and automatically added to the `superuser` group in DokuWiki) are the only accounts that can access the Virtual Group Manager and the ACL Manager.
+They are not restricted by the ACLs they create.
 This means they can view, edit, move, delete any page, in any namespace.

-Superusers can fix situations such as admins accidentally locking themselves out of their own namespaces (by setting their own group to have no permissions).

 Because of their elevated access, these accounts should only be used by people with direct access to the servers, for maintenance and fixing permissions.